containerbuildsystem/cachi2/docs/gomod.md

 Disabling cgo should not prevent Cachi2 from fetching your Go dependencies as usual.
 Note that Cachi2 will not make any attempts to fetch missing C libraries.
 If required, you would need to get them through other means.

-### --force-gomod-tidy

-Makes Cachi2 run `go mod tidy` after downloading dependencies.

-⚠ This flag is questionable and may be removed in the future.

 ## Vendoring